Bedrock-OSS/bedrock-wiki/docs/blocks/applying-effects.md

 }
 ```

-<br>Now we need `minecraft:ticking` component that will check if our property is set to `true` and if so, trigger the event causing the effect to apply:
+<Now we need `minecraft:ticking` component that will check if our property is set to `true` and if so, trigger the event causing the effect to apply:

 <CodeHeader>BP/blocks/damage_block.json</CodeHeader>